Mary Chichester: Life

 Her husband was knighted at St James Palace in 1840 and that autumn they sailed west to be based in Trinidad.
 In 1842-3 they were in still in Trinidad where her husband was the acting Lieutenant Governor.

 They then went to North America where she was able to visit the Great Lakes and see Niagara Falls.
 On 6 April 1847 she completed her husband's diary after he had died after four days of abdominal pain.

 She returned to England before moving to Paris where she witnessed the 1848 revolution.
 She visited France, Italy, Switzerland, Germany, and Belgium in the 1850s and she completed her life by travelling between locations in Britain.

 Death and legacy

 Chichester died in South Kensington in 1876 after an abscess on her thigh.
 Her portrait by Claude Marie Dubufe is at Burton Constable Hall.

-Her diaries and papers are help with those of her husband at Hull University Archives.
+Her diaries and papers are held with those of her husband at Hull University Archives.
 The records start with letters before her marriage.